Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week9.md

 - Buildspec.yml - This needs to be created in backend-flask i.e `backend-flask/buildspec.yml` [buildspec.yml](<https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/backend-flask/buildspec.yml>)
 - Policy for permissions required for codebuild to run successfully [policy-file](<https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/aws/ecr-permissions.json>)
-- Prod branch in repository.
-Any Pull requests will be detected by CodeBuild; Create a new Branch called **prod** in your Bootcamp Github Repository, In your **main branch** for the Bootcamp, open a Gitpod workspace and do the following steps for week 9 tasks, in the end changes are committed to the main branch and then merged to the prod branch of [Week-9](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/tree/prod)
+- Prod branch in the repository.
+CodeBuild will detect any Pull requests; Create a new Branch called **prod** in your Bootcamp Github Repository, In your **main branch** for the Bootcamp, open a Gitpod workspace and do the following steps for week 9 tasks, in the end changes are committed to the main branch and then merged to the prod branch of [Week-9](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/tree/prod)

 ![image](521)

-The deployment will work whether or not the cruddur application is running which means whenever the cluster on or not it will automatically use the latest image.
+The deployment will work whether or not the cruddur application is running which means whether the cluster is on or not it will automatically use the latest image.

 ---

+Some AWS services are used here, with CodePipeline as the central control point for managing the stages.

+- **CodePipeline** is the main service of the CI/CD pipeline, co-ordinating the different stages and automating the release process.
+- **CodeBuild** is integrated with ECR, the Amazon Elastic Container Registry, enabling the creation and management of container images.
+CodeBuild executes build processes, such as compiling code, running tests, and generating the container image that will be deployed.
+- **CodeDeploy** This technology is attached to all stages of the pipeline and facilitates the smooth deployment of the application.
+It automates the process of rolling out new versions of the application, manages traffic routing, and provides rollback capabilities if issues arise.
+- **S3 Bucket** CodeBuild and CodeDeploy leverage an S3 bucket to store artifacts, such as build output and deployment packages.
+This allows for easy access to these artifacts during the pipeline execution.

 ## Configuring CodeBuild